crispinalan/talkcalendar/README.md

 ![](talkcalendar.png)

 Talk Calendar is free and open source and built with [Gtk](https://www.gtk.org/).
 It can be run by using the Debian binary  provided.
+Talk Calendar has been designed with assistive technologies in mind.
+This not only includes providing some speech capability but also allowing the system font size to be overridden to enlarge text when needed.

 ## Deployment